wp-plugins/feature-a-page-widget/readme.txt

 = A Word About Image Sizes =
 This plugin creates different image sizes for use in the plugin.
 If you plan to use images that were uploaded to your media library before you installed this plugin, you'd be wise to use a plugin like [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) or [Dynamic Image Resizer](http://wordpress.org/extend/plugins/regenerate-thumbnails/).

+= Requested Options Poll and Giving Feedback =
+Please [vote on the options](http://mrwweb.com/feature-a-page-widget-plugin-wordpress/#gform_wrapper_5) you'd like to see in future versions of the plugin.
+Only the very-most requested options will be added.
+A more [in-depth feedback form](http://mrwweb.com/feature-a-page-widget-plugin-wordpress/#gform_wrapper_4) is also available, and, as always, please consider [rating/reviewing the plugin](http://wordpress.org/support/view/plugin-reviews/feature-a-page-widget).

 = Themes Tested =
 Twenty Twelve, Twenty Eleven, Twenty Ten, P2, Kubrick (for old times' sake)